-The preparation of semisolid and liquid formulations of pharmaceuticals is an important step in the drug development and preclinical process.
+The preparation of semisolid and liquid formulations of pharmaceuticals is an essential step in the drug development and preclinical process.
 As part of characterization, methods are developed to confirm the amount of active pharmaceutical ingredients (APIs), vehicle, and other excipients in the dosing formulation, as well as formulation homogeneity, stability, purity, and content analysis.

 Our standard approach is to gear our assays to the lowest dose.
 Knowing the required sensitivity enables us to set the analytical range to cover all formulation doses.
 We run three-point calibration curves over a narrow range, typically 50% above and 50% below target concentration.

-We routinely perform In-Use Stability Studies to characterize the test compound from formulation preparation, storage, dosing until analysis.
+We routinely perform In-Use Stability Studies to characterize the test material from formulation preparation, storage, and dosing until analysis.
 This covers test article stability for all preclinical activities over the study timeline.
 Stability assessments at each time point include testing formulations for concentration, pH, and appearance.
 In-Use Stability benchmarks your formulation stability in all container types under actual study storage conditions (room temperature, refrigerated, and frozen) for durations relevant to your study.

 KCAS’s philosophy is to be flexible with technology when the assay demands require an alternative approach.
 All our scientists are in one facility, so it is easy to supplement our core dose form team with other analysts should a separate technology be more applicable to the problem at hand.
 We have implemented MS/MS and fluorescence detection for dose form analysis to provide higher sensitivity when the administered dose is low, such as highly potent compounds.
-Our approach mimics bioanalysis to ensure tighter acceptance criteria that we routinely expect from LC-UV analyses are met.
-An alternative approach that we’ve taken for large molecule dose formulation analysis has been to adapt an existing PK assay and prove it applies to dose formulations.
+Our approach mimics bioanalysis to ensure tighter acceptance criteria that we routinely expect from HPLC-UV analyses are met.
+An alternative approach that we have taken for large molecule dose formulation analysis has been to adapt an existing PK assay and prove it applies to dose formulations.
 There are challenges to this approach.
 Vehicle constituents may impact results, and the non-proteinaceous environment may need to be adapted during dilution steps.

 Use the form below to contact us about discussing your Dose Formulation project.